Summary

 As a tenant, you may want to alter your property or improve it in various ways.
 However, your lease agreement will have an obligation to restrict what you can do.
 These restrictions protect your landlord’s interest in their property.
 If your lease covers an entire property, you may find it less restricted than if it covers your occupation of a part of the building.

 Suppose you are permitted to make alterations during your lease.
 Later, when you leave your commercial premises, you may need to reverse any alteration you made.
-Generally, the landlord requires you to leave the property as you found it.
+Generally, the landlord requires you to leave the property in your binding repair condition (often good repair and condition).
 If you do not, the landlord could pursue this as a legal matter.

 Assignment and Underletting